The France Chair | Finn Juhl | 1956

 Seat height: 38 cm

-The France Chair was designed for the American market in 1956 and is recognized by its fine details; the seat and back are lifted from the frame while the armrests have the iconic paper knife detail.
-The chair is available in oak, smoked oak, black painted oak or walnut with hand sewn upholstery in textile, leather or sheepskin.
+The France Chair from 1956 was designed for the Danish company France & Son and was aimed at the American market.
+While understated in its expression, it is recognized for its fine details, such as the seat and back being subtly lifted from the frame, while the armrests are adorned with the iconic paper-knife detail.
+The chair is available in oak, smoked oak, black painted oak, or walnut with hand sewn upholstery in textile or leather.

 Design: